-When requested, IECA will provide a dusk-to-dawn light on an existing metered service pole for a fee of \$75, or 150.00 if a pole and light are required.
+When requested, IECA will provide a dusk-to-dawn light on an existing metered service pole for a fee of \$75, or \$150.00 if a pole and light are required.
 There is a \$50 fee to reconnect a dusk-to-dawn light.
-The electrical usage of a dusk-to-dawn light on a metered service will use an estimated 100 kWh per month, or just over \$8 per month.
+A monthly charge of \$4.11 will be charged on your bill to cover equipment costs over time.

-If the dusk-to-dawn light is connected to an unmetered secondary pole, members will be charged a monthly rate for the fixture.
+If the dusk-to-dawn light is connected to an unmetered secondary pole, members will be charged a monthly rate for the fixture, depending on the size and type of light.
 A fixture of this type is more commonly referred to as a "flat rate" light.
-Please contact Member Accounts at 866-621-3679 for more information about dusk-to-dawn lighting costs.
+Please contact Member Accounts at 866-621-3679 for more information about dusk-todawn lighting costs.